sveltia/sveltia-cms/README.md

   - When the `clean_accents` option is enabled for [entry slugs](https://decapcms.org/docs/configuration-options/#slug-type), certain characters, such as German umlauts, will be [transliterated](https://www.npmjs.com/package/@sindresorhus/transliterate)[^99].
   - You can embed the locale code in an entry by using `widget: hidden` along with `default: '{{locale}}'`[^101].
 - User interface
-  - The application UI locale is automatically selected based on the preferred language set with the browser[^132].
-Currently, only English and Japanese are supported.
   - Eliminates UI confusion: The preview pane can be displayed without toggling i18n in the Content Editor.
 Both panes are scrollable.
 There is no condition where both panes are edited in the same language at the same time.
   - You can easily switch between locales while editing by clicking a button instead of a dropdown list.
 No internal error is thrown when changing the locale[^103].
   - Language labels appear in human-readable display names instead of ISO 639 language codes because it may be difficult for non-technical users to recognize `DE` as German, `NL` as Dutch, or `ZH` as Chinese.
-  - The List widget’s `label` and `label_singular` are not converted to lowercase, which is especially problematic in German, where all nouns are capitalized[^98].
-  - Long menu item labels, especially in non-English locales, don’t overflow the dropdown container[^117].
 - Content editing
   - [Integrates DeepL](#using-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 More translation services will be added in the future.
   - You can [disable non-default locale content](#disabling-non-default-locale-content)[^15].